Jeeemieee/vsFoamAppCode/README.md

 # vsFoamAppCode
-A powerful .vscode setup for seamless OpenFOAM development in Visual Studio Code.
-This toolkit includes properties, launch, settings, and tasks JSON files, streamlining code recognition, debugging, and task automation.
-Perfect for OpenFOAM developers looking for a faster, more efficient VS Code environment!
+A pre-configured .vscode setup for integrating OpenFOAM development in Visual Studio Code.
+This toolkit includes essential JSON files—properties, launch, settings, and tasks—to enhance code recognition, automate tasks, and reduce loading issues. vsFoamAppCode provides a streamlined VS Code environment tailored to the needs of OpenFOAM developers, making it easier to configure, debug, and maintain OpenFOAM applications and solvers.